-Words into Action guideline: Implementation guide for local disaster risk reduction and resilience strategies
+Words into Action guidelines: Implementation guide for local disaster risk reduction and resilience strategies

 The Sendai Framework for Disaster Risk Reduction 2015-2030 (Sendai Framework) charts the global course on disaster risk reduction (DRR) matters over the next 15 years.
 It defines a set of targets and indicators to monitor progress and achievement nationwide and locally.
 Specifically, Target (E) calls to “substantially increase the number of countries with national and local disaster risk reduction strategies”.
 Drawing from consultations and discussions, and with the aim of providing practical guidance to support the implementation of the new framework, the United Nations Office for Disaster Risk Reduction (UNDRR) introduces Words into Action (WIA) guidelines on selected topics.
 Local disaster risk reduction and resilience strategies is one of them.